UTSA recognized for outstanding external relations efforts

 (March 16, 2017) -- The University of Texas at San Antonio (UTSA) was honored for its external relations outreach at the Council for the Advancement and Support of Education (CASE) District IV conference this month in Ft.
 Worth.
 UTSA took home seven awards, including four gold.

 A panel of experts selected the winning entries in communications, marketing, fundraising and alumni programs.
 They represent the best work of more than 750 submitted entries.

-UTSA received gold awards for its story on how UTSA professor Matthew Gdovin has developed a new method to kill cancer cells, the spring 2016 issue of Sombrilla magazine, the Be Counted!
+UTSA received gold awards for its story on how a UTSA professor developed a new method to kill cancer cells, the spring 2016 issue of Sombrilla magazine, the Be Counted!
 Campaign which provided the community with an opportunity to support UTSA's academic, research and outreach programs, and the student-led Roadrunner Memorial Garden annual giving campaign.